TheLazySquid/normalize-js-code/README.md

-# normalize-js
+# normalize-js-code

-normalize-js takes javascript code and attempts to normalize it as much as possible by changing variable names in a predictable way.
+normalize-js-code takes javascript code and attempts to normalize it as much as possible by changing variable names in a predictable way.
 This is useful for comparing minified code, which has short, meaningless variable names that can change unpredictably between builds.

 For example, take this code below:
 ```js